Hanoch Levin: Critical acclaim

 Levin's first "artistic" play was the comedy Solomon Grip, which premiered in May 1969 at the Open Theater under direction of Hillel Ne'eman.
-He achieved his first great public success with his next comedy, Hefez, which was mounted on the stage of the Haifa Theater in March 1972, directed by Oded Kotler.
+He achieved his first great public success with his next comedy, Chefez, which was mounted on the stage of the Haifa Theater in March 1972, directed by Oded Kotler.
 This play had previously been passed up by the Cameri and Habima.
-His next play, Ya'akobi and Leidental, the first that Levin also directed, was first presented in December 1972 at the Cameri Theater.
+His next play, Yaacobi and Leidental [Temporary title], the first that Levin also directed, was first presented in December 1972 at the Cameri Theater.
 During the 1970s, he continued to write and direct plays that primarily appeared at the Haifa Theater and Cameri (see the list of plays below).
 During this period Levin also wrote two screenplays: Floch, directed by Danny Wolman in 1972, and Fantasy on a Romantic Theme, directed by Vitek Tracz in 1977.
 The two movies earned the acclaim of critics, but not the public.

-The next great tempest occurred in the wake of the play Job's Passion in 1981.
+The next great tempest occurred in the wake of the play The Torments of Job in 1981.
 The play included a scene in which the naked Job, in the person of Yosef Carmon, is impaled through his anus on a pole by the Caesar's soldiers, and is sold to a circus so that his death throes can draw a crowd.
 Miriam Taaseh-Glazer, at the time the Deputy Minister of Education and Culture, announced from the Knesset dais that the State need not fund a theater "where a naked guy hangs for ten minutes with all his privates waving around."
 Levin's next play, The Great Whore of Babylon (1982), aroused opposition even among his colleagues the Cameri Theater actors, chiefly Yossi Yadin.
 Following this opposition, the play was cut by 20 minutes.